CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 4.2.3.4 Implement the rendering of the visualizer within the widget (this might be a significant challenge depending on the complexity of the original visualizer).
         - [ ] 4.2.3.5 Handle user interactions with the widget (e.g., tapping play/pause).

-- [ ] **4.3 Floating Widget / System Overlay (Spike/Future):**
+- [ ] **4.3 Floating Widget / System Overlay (Spike/Future):** (Plan: Requires spike solution.)
-    - [ ] 4.3.1 Research options for creating a floating overlay window or system alert window in React Native on Android.
+    - [x] 4.3.1 Research options for creating a floating overlay window or system alert window in React Native on Android.
+(Plan: Requires spike solution.)
-        - [ ] 4.3.1.1 Investigate React Native libraries or native Android APIs for drawing over other apps (requires `SYSTEM_ALERT_WINDOW` permission).
+        - [x] 4.3.1.1 Investigate React Native libraries or native Android APIs for drawing over other apps (requires `SYSTEM_ALERT_WINDOW` permission).
+(Plan: Requires spike solution.)
         - [ ] 4.3.1.2 Understand the security and user experience implications of using this permission.
     - [ ] 4.3.2 Design the floating AudioSphere visualizer widget's appearance and behavior.
         - [ ] 4.3.2.1 Design a compact and non-intrusive floating UI.